 - However, some income is disregarded (e.g. mobility allowance).

 - If the LA contributes to the older adult’s care, their Attendance Allowance may be affected (you are expected to declare to the DWP that you are receiving a contribution to your care).

 *The 2014 Care Act led to the introduction of the ‘deferred payment scheme’ which aims to help people stay in their own home as long as possible (rather than having to sell their house prematurely to pay for care fees).
 In a deferred payment scheme the LA uses the future proceeds of the occupied house’s sale (at any point up to or after death) to offset or cover care costs.
-This is a type of loan agreement, not necessarily open to all, to which interest and admin charges apply.
+This is a type of loan agreement, not necessarily open to all and interest and admin charges apply.
 Terms probably vary from LA to LA.
 LAs want to keep people in their own home as long as possible as it is cheaper for them than moving someone into residential care, but please do your research before agreeing to a deferred payment scheme.
-They may not be the best option for everyone and it’s worth getting some independent financial advice from a trusted source (try Which? or the Citizen’s Advice Bureau for options).
+They may not be the best option for everyone and it’s worth getting some independent financial advice from a trusted source.
+Try Which? or the Citizen’s Advice Bureau for other options.

 Funding residential care is a complex topic and you should seek further advice in any case from your Adult Social Care team and an independent support group. (e.g. Age UK, Alzheimer’s UK, Carers UK).

 If an older adult is eligible for financial support towards their care, they will be given a ‘Personal Budget’.
 There are two options to managing it:

 - Your LA, e.g. Bucks County Council manage the Personal Budget on your behalf and, for example, use the domiciliary carers they have contracted with, or